Cat Power: 1996–2003: Early Matador releases

-In 1999 where Marshall performed in a series of shows where she provided musical accompaniment to the silent movie The Passion of Joan of Arc.
+In 1999, Marshall performed in a series of shows where she provided musical accompaniment to the silent movie The Passion of Joan of Arc.
 The shows combined original material and covers, some of which would be released on Marshall's fifth album, The Covers Record in 2000.
 The songs were recorded during two sessions in the summer of 1998 and fall of 1999.
 Additionally, she performed eleven covers during a Peel session broadcast on June 18, 2000, that included own interpretations of Bob Dylan's "Hard Times in New York Town" and Oasis's "Wonderwall".
 Her contract with Matador for 2000's The Covers Album reportedly consisted of a Post-it note signed by herself and the company's founder.

 During the early-2000s, Marshall was embraced by the fashion industry for her "neo grunge" look, and seen as a muse by designers Marc Jacobs and Nicolas Ghesquière.
 In 2001 she modeled in New York magazine's fall fashion issue and was photographed by her friends Mark Borthwick and Katja Rahlwes, who featured her in Purple magazine alongside Catherine Deneuve.

 In February 2003, Marshall released You Are Free, her first album of original material in five years.
 The album, which featured guest musicians such as Eddie Vedder, Dave Grohl, and Warren Ellis, became the first charting Cat Power album, reaching 105 on the Billboard 200.
 A music video directed by Brett Vapnek was released for the song "He War".
 Marshall toured extensively through 2003 and 2004, playing shows in Europe, Brazil, the U.S. and Australia.
 During this period, Marshall's live performances had become erratic and unpredictable, and a 2003 The New Yorker article suggested: "It is foolhardy to describe a Cat Power event as a concert," citing "rambling confessions" and "[talking] to a friend's baby from the stage."
 Marshall later attributed this period to a drinking problem.
 Around the time of the release of You Are Free, Marshall purchased a house in South Beach, Miami.